Boat anchor (metaphor): Amateur radio

 The editor's use of the term generated some reader interest, and in February 1957, CQ published a follow-up story that included photos.

 Computers

 The metaphor transfers directly from old radios to old computers.
 It also has been extended to refer to relic software.

 Hardware

 Early computers were physically large and heavy devices.
-As computers became more compact, the term boat anchor became popular among users to signify that the earlier, larger computer gear was obsolete, no longer useful, or even damaged.
+As computers became more compact, the term boat anchor became popular among users to signify that the earlier, larger computer gear was obsolete and no longer useful.